 I’m a news junkie.
 This morning, one of the first notifications on my phone was this interview with Dr. Sanjay Gupta about Stress in our society.
-It was an interesting interview and it really made me grateful that in this past year and a half, my family has been blessed with three of the best stress relievers around!
+It was a fascinating interview, and it really made me grateful that in this past year and a half, my family has been blessed with three of the best stress relievers around!

 As of St Patrick’s Day, our kittens are now officially cats.
 Technically speaking they belong to my girls, but like my son’s black lab, they are all ours.

-Some might think I’m crazy for having the animals with allergies, but the benefits outweigh any negative effects.
+Some might think I’m crazy for having the animals with allergies, but the benefits outweigh any adverse effects.
 They are walking – “talking” – snuggling de-stress machines.

 My dog keeps me walking and enjoying the sunshine and fresh air.

 My cats and my dogs are super affectionate and love to be pet and snuggle.
 Chewy comes every time he sees one family member hugging another and squeezes in between them to be included.
 Onyx will walk up to us and stand up on his hind legs with his front paws out to be lifted up and hugged and pet.
 Spoon will rub figure eights on our legs until we bend down to give him a good rub.
 All three respond to any sign of distress with proximity and a nudge.